Redesigning the bonus engine

 Step-by-step promotion workflow

 Promotion setup was redesigned as a step-by-step workflow.
-Instead of one dense form, the new experience guides teams through each stage of setup, including eligibility, deposit requirements, rewards, and wagering rules.
+Instead of one dense form, the new experience guides teams through each stage of setup, including eligibility, deposit requirements, rewards and wagering rules.
 This structure reduces cognitive load by allowing teams to focus on one decision at a time.

 Built-in validation